U.S. Supreme Court denies request for expedited review of Donald Trump's Wisconsin election challenges

 In unsigned orders, the court denied expedited review in state and federal election cases challenging Biden’s victory in Wisconsin, Arizona, Georgia, Pennsylvania and Michigan.
 By denying expedited review, the cases likely won’t be heard until the end of the month at the earliest.

 The cases are unlikely to ever be taken up by the high court.
-Even if the court did take the cases up, it's unclear what relief could be provided, since Congress certified Biden's victory last week.
+Even if the court did take the cases up, it’s unclear what relief could be provided after Congress certified Biden’s victory last week.

-In Wisconsin, Trump had appealed to the high court his losses in both the Wisconsin Supreme Court and in federal district court, where he had asked for the election results to be thrown out and have the Republican-controlled Legislature appointed the state's 10 presidential electors, instead.
+In Wisconsin, Trump had appealed to the high court his losses in both the Wisconsin Supreme Court and in federal district court, where he had asked for the election results to be thrown out and have the Republican-controlled Legislature appoint the state’s 10 presidential electors instead.

 Biden won Wisconsin by more than 20,600 votes, but Trump attempted to challenge that result through a variety of legal avenues.